Resorting to good wine: The RSM Classic, Sea Island Resort, November 21-24, 2024

 Click on the map for links to locations and directions

-Through a lucky set of circumstances, I recently had the chance to speak with two of the most knowledgeable wine people in the so-called Golden Isles (Sea Island, Brunswick, St. Simons, Little St. Simons and Jekyll Island) and it was a revelation.
+Through a lucky set of circumstances, in compiling this article I had the chance to speak with three of the most knowledgeable wine people in the so-called Golden Isles (Sea Island, Brunswick, St. Simons, Little St. Simons and Jekyll Island) and it was a revelation.
 I have to admit their input exposed many limitations of my online-only approach to evaluating the availability of good wine in unfamiliar markets.
 First, as they say, you don't know what you don't know.
 Second, getting on-the-ground recommendations from local experts was invaluable in terms of what I can pass along to you.

-My two local "gurus of the Golden Isles" are Brian Henderson and Brandon Boudreau, both of whom cut their teeth at the Sea Island Resort, a shrine to great wine as you'll see below.
-They are now both involved in dynamic retail operations that you'd never uncover if you were trying to figure it out remotely online.
+My three local "gurus of the Golden Isles" are Ryan McLoughlin, Brian Henderson and Brandon Boudreau, all of whom cut their teeth at the Sea Island Resort, a shrine to great wine as you'll see below.
+Ryan actually runs the wine program at Sea Island, which kind of makes him Boss of the Moss.
+Brian and Brnedan are both involved in dynamic retail operations that you'd never uncover if you were trying to figure it out remotely online.
 It's worth getting to know a little about each of them before diving into the specific recommendations.

-Brian was the maître d' at The Cloisters at The Sea Island Resort in his early 20's, which as you'll see below is far and away the best wine destination in the area.
-There he soon found himself in love with wine and on the path to passing the fiendishly difficult Advanced Sommelier exam on his first try as well as becoming a Certified Specialist of Wine.
+Brian was the maître d' at The Cloisters at The Sea Island Resort in his early 20's.
+There he soon found himself in love with wine and on the path to passing the Advanced Sommelier exam on his first try as well a Certified French Wine Specialist.
 Today he is responsible for evaluating and purchasing premium wines for JP's Wines and Spirits in Brunswick and advising several local restaurants.
 If you find yourself anywhere nearby and care about wine, you'll want to look him up.
 Ask about his experiences working with John Daly and Vijay Singh.
 You won’t be disappointed.

 What follows then is a combination of my own remote research and their precision-guided recommendations.
 So you can calibrate, I’ll include their initials after any venue one or both specifically mentioned.
 I’m not a food critic, but they confirm the food is great across the board and any number of menu photos I saw of Georgia Coastal Cuisine looked inspired.